Why Do Cats Knead? An Explanation of the Weird Habit

 Making biscuits, kneading dough, marching—whatever you call it, kneading is a classically quirky cat behavior.
 And if your kitty didn’t look so cute doing it, you’d surely be annoyed when it started kneading your favorite sweater or pile of clean laundry.
 Of course, all of this begs the question: exactly why do cats knead?

 It’s one of the most commonly asked cat queries, like “Why do cats purr?”
-“Why do cats meow?” and “Why do cats rub against you?”
+“Why do cats meow?”
+“Why do cats knock things over?” and “Why do cats rub against you?”
 To solve the mystery of kitty kneading, we asked the experts why our feline friends love to press their paws into every soft surface they can find.

 How cats knead